Bethenny Frankel, Jason Hoppy Feud Escalates, ‘RHONY’ Ex Nabbed For Stalking

 While Hoppy has vigorously denied the allegations, he and Frankel’s ongoing public war of words have become legendary for all to see.

-The two were married for just two years before splitting in 2012, and becoming embroiled in a savage divorce and custody battle where neither seemed willing to give an inch.
+The two were married for just two years before splitting in 2012 and became embroiled in a savage divorce and custody battle where neither seemed willing to give an inch.

 “I have cried enough tears to fill the Hudson River,” Frankel reflected last year.
 “I’d think, how could this go on for so long?
 Four years on a two-year marriage.”